 Megan has completed four half-marathons, a marathon and a triathalon.
 In her down-time she can be found sampling the best delicacies at one of London’s many food markets.

 Megan grew up in South Wales on the Gower Peninsula.
 She read Geography at University College London (UCL), graduating with a 2:1.
-As well as having some previous experience in the retail sector, Megan has also interned at the Home Office and with the Welsh Government’s Department of Geography and Technology.
-Immediately prior to joining Society she had been volunteering as a researcher for the Somers Town Community Association in the vicinity of Kings Cross St Pancras, helping them to develop their response to local authority proposals concerning the planned redevelopment of the area.
-As well as working on international appointments for the likes of FSD Kenya, Aktis Strategy and the Aga Khan Agency for Habitat, her personal search track record ranges from the Chief Executive for Team Rubicon UK and the Head of Business Development for the International Institute for Environment and Development (IIED) to the Programme Head, Public Administration and Law at Nuffield Foundation.
+Megan interned at the Home Office and with the Welsh Government’s Department of Geography and Technology, and has volunteered as a researcher for the Somers Town Community Association in the vicinity of Kings Cross St Pancras, helping residents develop their response to local authority proposals concerning the planned redevelopment of the area.
+She is a regular volunteer with GoodGym, a group of runners in London who combine fitness with doing good for the local community.
+Megan is now an Associate Consultant within our Not-For-Profit team, with a particular focus on community development-focussed organisations.
+As well as working on international roles for the likes of FSD Kenya and the Aga Khan Agency for Habitat, her personal track record ranges from Chief Executive appointments for Team Rubicon UK and the Engineering Development Trust (EDT) and the Head of Business Development for the International Institute for Environment and Development (IIED) to the Membership Services Director for Warwick Students’ Union.
+Megan is also one of Society’s colleagues who maintains a strategic overview of our work to ensure candidate diversity.

 Based in New Jersey, James has an encyclopaedic knowledge of the ever-expanding New York restaurant scene.
 He is married to a Kiwi who shares his love of travelling.